Posted: 2024-10-09 03:00:00

 We have seen several Bluetti models take titles in this list over the years.

 The AC200 Max did not initially make our winners list when we first tested it earlier this year.
-But a recent price cut brought the cost down by $300, and it's currently on sale for another $200 off, bringing the final price down to $1,199.
+A recent price cut brought the cost down by $300, and it's currently on sale for $200 off, bringing the final price down to $1,199.
 That's quite the value for what you're getting.

 By camping, I don't mean "glamping."
 I'm not trying to power your PS5, beer fridge and jacuzzi.
 Since solar panels are more common now, and almost every portable power station offers an option to charge with them, we don't have to be quite as concerned about overall battery capacity or our ability to get to grid power to recharge.